Wellers0n/chart-plotting/README.md

 ## Chart-plotting JS and TS

-  chart-plotting uses a stack full `JS` on the backend, I'm making this project to improve my skills.
+  chart-plotting uses a stack full `JS`, I'm making this project to improve my skills.

 ## Initing in the your PC